JayantJha99/ML-Projects/README.md

 Dataset For Churn Predictions: https://www.kaggle.com/datasets/avhikj/churn-predictions-personal

-Dataset for CNN-Animals
+Dataset for CNN-Animal Recognition https://www.kaggle.com/datasets/jayant99/cnn-cats-and-dogs
-https://www.kaggle.com/datasets/jayant99/cnn-cats-and-dogs

-For other datasets  and files used in the .ipynb files check the data folder.
+For other datasets  and files used in the .ipynb files check the `data` folder.